 An accessory dwelling unit (ADU), sometimes called a "granny flat," is an additional self-contained living unit either attached to or detached from the primary residential unit on a single lot.
 It has cooking, eating, sleeping, and full sanitation facilities.
 ADUs can be an important source of affordable housing given that they typically are smaller and have no associated land costs.
-The City will encourage the construction of ADUs, particularly in predominantly single-family neighborhoods with higher median incomes, such as the Washington Middle neighborhood and Faller Park neighborhood, to reduce concentrations of lower-income households (e.g., in Reagan, Jenni Park, Sanger, and Jackson neighborhoods).
+The City will encourage the construction of ADUs, particularly in predominantly single-family neighborhoods with higher median incomes, such as the Washington Middle neighborhood and Faller Park neighborhood, to reduce concentrations of lower-income households (e.g., in the John F. Kennedy Park and Lincoln Park neighborhoods).
 The City will take the following actions, which are aimed at providing an increased supply of affordable units in the specified neighborhoods, as well as, throughout the city, thereby increasing access to resources and facilitating housing mobility opportunities for lower-income households: